-Oxford Academia welcomes intellectually driven high school and middle school students to learn from the finest teachers, scholars, and industry professionals at Oxford University, one of the world’s oldest and most esteemed universities.
+Oxford Academia welcomes intellectually driven high school students to learn from the finest teachers, scholars, and industry professionals at Oxford University, one of the world’s oldest and most esteemed universities.
 This summer program offers students the full Oxford experience as you choose an academic major and minor, pursue your subjects in the company of motivated peers, and engage with course material under the guidance of distinguished academics.

 Putney Student Travel, in its 70th year, is excited to announce Oxford Academia, a program created in collaboration with Professor James Basker, a Barnard College/Columbia University professor and Rhodes Scholar.
 Professor Basker brings to Oxford Academia his 35 years of experience introducing high school students to the wonders of learning at Oxford, one of the most historic and prestigious universities in the world.
-Collectively, Putney and Professor Basker have welcomed to the Oxford campus thousands of bright, motivated high school and middle school students from all over the world.
+Collectively, Putney and Professor Basker have welcomed to the Oxford campus thousands of bright, motivated high school students from all over the world.

 As we prepare for the upcoming summer, we are eager to provide an unparalleled opportunity for in-person experiential learning and academic exploration, imaginative teaching, and cultural enrichment—a summer experience more important than ever, in stark contrast to the isolation, missed opportunities, and remote learning of the past year.